Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Explanation:

-To ensure data is available as a grounding source for generative AI systems within this Power Platform solution, you should endorse the semantic model.
+**To ensure data is available as a grounding source for generative AI systems within this Power Platform solution, you should endorse the semantic model.**

 While populating a Dataverse table and sharing the workspace are necessary for general data accessibility, endorsing the Power BI semantic model (through certification or promotion) specifically helps generative AI systems like Power BI Copilot and Microsoft 365 Copilot prioritize and identify it as a high-quality, trusted source for grounding answers.

-Why Endorsement is Key for Grounding
+<mark>**Why Endorsement is Key for Grounding**</mark>

 Generative AI systems use grounding to reduce "hallucinations" by anchoring their responses in real corporate data.
 In the Power BI ecosystem: